Skip to main content

 When to see a doctor

-Schedule an appointment with a doctor if symptoms worsen despite using an appropriate treatment, such as an OTC antifungal cream.
+Schedule an appointment with a healthcare provider if symptoms worsen despite using an appropriate treatment, such as an OTC antifungal cream.
 You may be experiencing a resistant or more serious yeast infection that requires a prescription medication to treat.

-In some cases, the infection may be caused by bacteria or other microbes.
+In some cases, the infection may not be caused by yeast, but by bacteria or other microbes.
 Other vaginal infections or medical conditions can cause similar symptoms of a yeast infection, such as vaginal itching or a burning sensation.
-These conditions include bacterial vaginosis, allergic reactions, sexually transmitted infections, such as trichomoniasis, and skin conditions, such as lichen sclerosis or eczema.
+These conditions include bacterial vaginosis, allergic reactions, sexually transmitted infections (such as trichomoniasis), and certain skin conditions, such as lichen sclerosis or eczema.
 A healthcare provider can evaluate your symptoms and perform tests to identify what is causing the problem.

-You may need a doctor’s assessment and diagnosis if:
+You may need a healthcare provider’s assessment and diagnosis if:

 • You experience pelvic pain or a fever